kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 ## Drawbacks

-- Adds two new RPCs to the CSI spec, increasing spec surface area
+- Adds one new RPC and a request flag to the CSI spec, increasing spec surface area
 - Requires coordination between kubelet and external-attacher during upgrade
 - Adds one roundtrip to node registration (offset by lighter node-side call)